Pashtuns: Medieval historical references

 The word Afghan also appeared in the 982 Ḥudūd al-ʿĀlam, where a reference is made to a village, Saul, which was probably located near Gardez, Afghanistan.

 "Saul, a pleasant village on a mountain.
 In it live Afghans".

 The same book also speaks of a king in Ninhar (Nangarhar), who had Muslim, Afghan and Hindu wives.
 In the 11th century, Afghans are mentioned in Al-Biruni's Tarikh-ul Hind ("History of the Indus"), which describes groups of rebellious Afghans in the tribal lands west of the Indus River in what is today Pakistan.

 Al-Utbi, the Ghaznavid chronicler, in his Tarikh-i Yamini recorded that many Afghans and Khiljis (possibly the modern Ghilji) enlisted in the army of Sabuktigin after Jayapala was defeated.
 Al-Utbi further stated that Afghans and Ghiljis made a part of Mahmud Ghaznavi's army and were sent on his expedition to Tocharistan, while on another occasion Mahmud Ghaznavi attacked and punished a group of opposing Afghans, as also corroborated by Abulfazl Beyhaqi.
 It is recorded that Afghans were also enrolled in the Ghurid Kingdom (1148–1215).
 By the beginning of the Khilji dynasty in 1290, Afghans have been well known in northern India.

 Ibn Battuta, when visiting Afghanistan following the era of the Khilji dynasty, also wrote about the Afghans.

 "We travelled on to Kabul, formerly a vast town, the site of which is now occupied by Afghans.
 They hold mountains and defiles and possess considerable strength, and are mostly highwaymen.
-Their principal mountain is called Kuh Sulayman.
-It is told that the prophet Sulayman [Solomon] ascended this mountain and having looked out over India, which was then covered with darkness, returned without entering it."
+Their principal mountain is called Kuh Sulayman."